Graffiti-Resistant Coatings for Urban Buildings: The Future of City Appearance

 Sealing the Surface

-To provide maximum protection, apply two coats of the graffiti-resistant topcoat, waiting for each coat to dry completely between applications.
-Once the final coat has cured, apply a clear sealant over the top.
-The sealant helps prevent staining and scratches, and provides an easy-to-clean surface.
-Re-apply the sealant every few years to maintain protection.
+For maximum protection, apply two coats of the topcoat, allowing each layer to dry completely.
+Finish with a clear sealant to prevent staining and scratches and to provide an easy-to-clean finish.
+Reapply the sealant every few years to maintain effectiveness.

 Future Outlook for Graffiti-Resistant Coating Technology